marcospgp/abstraction-and-reasoning/README.md

 An "object" is a group of connected squares of non background color.
 The background color is black (0) by default, but it should be customizable (this functionality is not yet implemented).

+The following commands are implemented:

+* `paint`: Changes the color of selected objects into a given color.
+* `crop`: Crops the grid to encompass only the selected objects.
+* `outline`: Draws a 1-square-wide outline around the selected objects.
+* `scaleGrid`: Scales the grid up or down by a given factor, preserving its contents.

 I also started implementing special tokens (strings starting with the character "$") that act as placeholders for dynamic values.
+These strings can be passed to commands either as parameters or as part of the selector object (the object that specifies which objects in the grid to target).
 For example:

-* "$least-used-color" would be translated into the color used by the least squares in the input grid (useful when one wants to specify the color being used to "highlight")
+* `$least-used-color` would be translated into the color used by the least squares in the input grid (useful when one wants to specify the color being used to "highlight").
-* "$numberOfNonBackgroundSquaresInGrid" would be the number of squares in the grid of non background color
+* `$numberOfNonBackgroundSquaresInGrid` would be the number of squares in the grid of non background color.

-Other placeholders are possible, but these two are the only I have implemented so far.
+Other commands and placeholder tokens are possible, but these are the only I have implemented so far.

 ## Examples